jbutterwick/prairie/README.md

 ### Utterances

 [Utterances](https://utteranc.es/) is a comments widget built on GitHub issues.
-When enabled, Papaya can display GitHub issues as comments on your blog posts.
+When enabled, prairie can display GitHub issues as comments on your blog posts.

 To enable: